silentorbit/FixedMicrophoneLevel/README.md

 ﻿# FixVolume

-Force all microphones levels to either 0% or 100%.
+Force all microphone levels to either 0% or 100%.

 For Windows.